keshavdewan/keshavdewan/README.md

 </div>

+👩‍🎓 Educational background in the field of Engineering & Construction Management

-👩‍🎓 I was in the Real Estate Industry in India
+🏗️ Worked in the Real Estate industry in different profiles

 📈 Managed client portfolio of approximately 8Mn Sft of office space

+📊 Did career transition in the field of Data Analytics

+🏅 Have been active in different sports throught career

+🥾 Enjoy hiking and nature walks